elementary/docs/apis/actions.md

 # Actions

-GTK and GLib have a powerful API called [`GLib.Action`](https://valadoc.org/gio-2.0/GLib.Action.html) which can be used to define the primary actions of your app, assign them keyboard shortcuts, and tie them to [`Actionable`](https://valadoc.org/gtk+-3.0/Gtk.Actionable.html) widgets in your app like Buttons and Menu Items.
+GTK and GLib have a powerful API called [`GLib.Action`](https://valadoc.org/gio-2.0/GLib.Action.html) which can be used to define the primary actions of your app, assign them keyboard shortcuts, use them as entry points for your app and tie them to [`Actionable`](https://valadoc.org/gtk+-3.0/Gtk.Actionable.html) widgets like Buttons and Menu Items.
 In this section, we're going to create a Quit action for your app with an assigned keyboard shortcut and a Button that shows that shortcut in a tooltip.

 ## Gtk.HeaderBar